-We constantly write about this particular China bank scam because our China lawyers constantly get contacted by smart companies that have fallen victim to it.
-I personally received two emails in the last month from companies (one that were bilked out of between $63,000 and $155,000.
+We constantly write about this particular China bank scam because our international lawyers constantly get contacted by smart companies that have fallen victim to it.
+I personally received two emails in the last month from companies bilked out of between $65,000 and $155,000.

-Last year the Wall Street Journal wrote about how there has been an increase in criminals break into email accounts and change bank-account information to capture payments intended for suppliers:
+Last year the Wall Street Journal wrote about how there has been an increase in criminals breaking into email accounts and changing bank-account information to capture payments intended for suppliers:

 The increasing prevalence of the schemes has drawn the attention of law enforcement.
 Attackers who once pretended to be executives directing subordinates to transfer money are using new techniques, including malicious software to break into email systems and redirect the payments, said Rick Alwine, a supervisory special agent with the Federal Bureau of Investigation’s Cyber Division.

 And as the Wall Street Journal noted, these bank account scams are increasing and most involve China:

 In an analysis of 44 recent fraudulent transfers, 84% of the transfers went to accounts in China and Hong Kong where it is more difficult for victims to recover their money, the FBI alert said.
 The FBI says it has logged nearly 18,000 reports of business email scams since 2013 accounting for $2.3 billion in losses, and complaints about these scams more than tripled last year, compared with 2014.

 The Wall Street Journal describes these scams as follows:

 When the buyer sends an order, the scammers step in, ultimately intercepting the seller’s invoice and changing payment instructions before sending it back to the buyer.
 With the modified invoice, funds are sent to the criminals instead of to the seller.